upperstream/ansible-roles/dropbox/README.md

 * The role automatically detects the OS family and architecture to download the correct package
-* Only Debian and Ubuntu distributions are currently supported
+* Only Debian, Ubuntu, and Fedora distributions are currently supported